install.packages("pak")

 Wrangling data frames that include functional data using

-tools - Visualizing tidy functional data
+tidyverseandtidyfuntools - Visualizing tidy functional data

-The result is a package that enables exploratory data analysis like the following, which computes group-specific mean curves in the dti_df
+The result is a package that enables exploratory data analysis like the following, which computes group-specific mean curves in the dti_df dataset, and plots the result:

 library("tidyfun")